bsurc/docs/docs/transferring_files.md

 Here's a simple example of how `rclone` could be used to synchronize a local directory with a remote Google Drive folder:

-1. **Configure a Remote Connection**: First, you would configure a connection to Google Drive by running:
+1. Configure a Remote Connection

+    First, you would configure a connection to Google Drive by running:
    ```bash
    rclone config
    ```

     This interactive process guides you through setting up the connection.

-2. **Synchronize a Local Directory with Google Drive**: Once configured, you can sync a local directory (e.g., `my_folder`) with a remote Google Drive folder (e.g., `my_drive`) using:
+2. Synchronize a Local Directory with Google Drive

+    Once configured, you can sync a local directory (e.g., `my_folder`) with a remote Google Drive folder (e.g., `my_drive`) using:
    ```bash
    rclone sync /path/to/my_folder my_drive:/path/in/drive
    ```

     This command will ensure that the contents of the local directory and the remote Google Drive folder are identical, copying any new or modified files as needed.

 [RClone Installation](https://rclone.org/install/)